 Learn Which Elements are Driving Change

 Learning how shoppers behave and feel about your new ideas is key to creating a winning concept.
 Conducting an in-depth, customized research study is a great way to get those metrics.
-Doing a study like this using VR—instead of a long, complicated and cost-prohibitive traditional study—is even smarter.
+Conducting a study like this using VR is even smarter—especially right now when in-person shopper research is on pause.
 That’s because real shoppers can shop a virtual store just as they would in a physical store study, but they can also give us detailed, timely feedback on why they made the decisions they made at the shelf.
 Creating 2 or more concepts in VR and then testing them with shoppers against a benchmark offers a clear and concise way to identify what ideas are driving positive change.

-Once you’ve narrowed down winning concepts, you may still want to demonstrate how those concepts would fair at a particular retailer.
-This is one instance where ShopperMX™ Indicators are a huge asset.
-Within a few weeks, concepts can be tested within specific virtual store with shoppers that represent the manufacturers’ targeted customers.
+Once you’ve conducted an in-depth study that helped further narrow down winning concepts, you may still want to demonstrate how those concepts would fair at a particular retailer.
+With virtual, concepts can be tested within a specific virtual store with shoppers that represent the manufacturers’ targeted customers, and in just a few weeks.
 It’s a way to truly localize and personalize results for retail partners.

 Present & Gain Buy-in

 Now that you have an in-store concept you are confident will be a hit, you still need to convince your retail partners that it’s worth investing in.
 There’s no better way to demonstrate the effectiveness of the concept than with VR.
 By leveraging virtual images, videos and immersive virtual store walk-throughs, your vision is brought to life, with the data and insights to back it up.